-These strategies will be detailed more clearly in the co-teaching materials you will receive at the orientation on July 31, but they all include both teachers actively working in the classroom in some capacity.
+These strategies will be detailed more clearly in the co-teaching materials you will receive at orientation, but they all include both teachers actively working in the classroom in some capacity.
 While they are effective strategies in many situations, not all lessons need to be co-taught.
 The goal is to select particular strategies that naturally support the desired learning outcomes, and there may be times when solo teaching is most desirable.